qwerty-arun/learn_C/Gettingstartedwithc.md

 1. While writing a program in C, you must write it in a file with extension ".c".
 2. To compile the file in linux, type `gcc <filename>.c`
 3. This will create a executable file called a.out if there is no error in program.
 Actually <filename>.c is a non-executable file. a.out is the executable file in binary form which the computer can understand easily.
+In windows, it is actually a .exe file which is executable.
 4. To run a.out file type `./a.out`.
 This will run the file and display whatever the program has to.
 5. What if I type `./<filename>.c` ? well that's an error bcoz it is a non-executable file.
 6. If you ever get a error, it will be in this format: main.c:4:1: warning: return type defaults to ‘int’.